-Castor's moment in the national glare Tuesday, televised from the Senate chamber, was seen as an ambling and at times aimless hour-long disquisition in search of a point.
+Castor's moment in the national glare, televised from the well of the Senate chamber, was seen as an ambling and at times aimless hour-long disquisition in search of a point.
 And that was just the opinion of several Republican senators, including steadfast supporters of the president.

 “I thought I knew where he was going, and I really didn’t know where it was going,” said Sen. Lindsey Graham, R-S.C., who is among Trump's most fervent backers.

 Sen. John Cornyn, R-Texas, added that Castor “just rambled on and on and on.”

 It was at odds with Castor's reputation as a sure-footed, loquacious, media-savvy prosecutor from the Philadelphia suburbs who for decades had seemed as comfortable in front of a camera as in a courtroom.

 To be sure, he was not Trump's first choice for a lawyer, and perhaps not among the top ten of the limited options among those willing to take the case.
 He had to prepare his arguments in a matter of just a few days after the former president's legal team quit.
 And he had to learn the rules of an impeachment trial, a rarefied legal specialty.